dillonwd6086/dillonwd6086.github.io/_posts/2019-09-07-Learning-OOP-Python.markdown

 ```
 ## Member Function

-A member function is a way to access and manipulate an instance of a class.
-Member functions can be declared in Python by having self as the first argument of the function declaration.
-This self variable references the state of the class instance.
+A member function is a way to declare an operation on an instance of a class.
+When a member function is called on an object, the instance of the object is passed as the first argument, self.

-Member variables are useful when you want to manipulate the state of an object and are a gateway to manipulating the internal state of an Object
+Member functions are useful when you want to manipulate the state of an object and are a gateway to manipulating the internal state of an Object

 ### Example